Ayms/node-dom/README.md

 			//Add your code and do what you have to do with the DOM

 				fs.writeFile('./outer.html', document.html.outerHTML, function (err) {});
-				//check the result if you want in created outer.html file
+				//check the result in outer.html file
-				//if you want to test it in a browser, don't forget to put the base tag after <head> with correct href
+				//to test the result in a browser, don't forget to put the base tag after <head> with the correct href

 				//Example, add your class
 				//var MyClass = new require('MyClass').MyClass();
 				//window.$=window.jQuery=require('jQuery').jQuery (invention here, let's say you want to use jQuery)

-				//Do what you have to do in the DOM
+				//Do what you have to do with the DOM
-				//MyClass.do_some_stuff_in_the_page();
+				//Ex1 : MyClass.do_some_stuff_in_the_page();
-				//Use jQuery
+				//Ex2 : Use jQuery

 			};
 		};